Stockflare/learn/_posts/2014-10-28-B4-what-sort-of-investor-are-you.markdown

 * Investing is too much of a headache or seems too complicated
 * You don't wish to spend the time managing your money yourself

-And despite this critism, passive investing is entirely sensible and practical for many people.
+And despite this criticism, passive investing is entirely sensible and practical for many people.
 If you choose wisely, you can nearly match the returns of the market.

 Which is better than most of the highly paid professional investors, who typically underperform, after they've pocketed their fees.